Welcome to NAM's Digital Settlement Forum

 - Withdrawal of Consent: Withdrawing consent at any time where we are processing your personal data based on your consent (as indicated at the time of collection of such data).

-- Right to File Complaint: Lodging a complaint about NAM’s practices with respect to your personal data with the supervisory authority of your country or EU Member State.
+- Right to File Complaint: Lodging a complaint about National Arbitration and Mediation (NAM)’s practices with respect to your personal data with the supervisory authority of your country or EU Member State.

 In order to make such a request of us or have your designated agent do so, please contact our Privacy Team at firstname.lastname@example.org or by writing to the following address: